Pylons/pyramid/docs/narr/events.rst

 ``response`` attribute, which is a response object constructed by your application, because the interface defined at ``repoze.bfg.interfaces.INewResponse`` says it must.
-These particular interfaces are documented in the :ref:`events_module` API chapter.
+These particular interfaces, along with others, are documented in the :ref:`events_module` API chapter.

 .. note::